-Your separate Point-of-Service deductible is \$500 for BCN Advantage Elements.
-This is the amount you have to pay out-of-pocket before we will pay our share for your covered medical services.
-Until you have paid the deductible amount, you must pay the full cost of your covered services.
-Once you have paid your deductible amount, we will begin to pay our share of the costs for covered medical services and you will pay your share (your copayment or coinsurance amount) for the rest of the calendar year.
-The deductible does not apply to some services.
-This means that we will pay our share of the costs for these services even if you haven't paid your deductible yet.
+Your deductible is \$250 individual/\$525 family.
+Protected2 members have a \$0 deductible.
+Until you have paid the deductible amount, you must pay the full cost of your covered service.
+Once you have paid the deductible, we will begin to pay our share of the costs for covered medical services and you will pay your share for the rest of the calendar year.